 Cherrie Mansfield — Painter

-My vibrant paintings are regularly exhibited in the West Midlands and have been shown in London and St Ives.
-I have been shortlisted in national competitions, I am an ArtGemini Prize finalist and my work was selected for the Society of Women Artists 2017 Annual Exhibition in London.
+My work is regularly exhibited in the West Midlands and have been shown in London and St Ives.
+I am an ArtGemini Prize finalist, have been shortlisted in national competitions and have had work selected for the Society of Women Artists Annual Exhibition in London.

-Contact me to see my work, enquire about commissions or to find out about my range of cushions and mugs featuring extracts of my artworkwww.cherriemansfield.com
+Get in touch if you’d like to see my work, enquire about commissions or to find out about my range of cushions and mugs featuring extracts of my artwork.www.cherriemansfield.com